Junior Obstetrics & Gynaecology Society

 Annual Spring Dinner

-• Sponsoring medical device/ drug company representatives are invited to join in this networking opportunity in form of a social educational 3-course dining event for Obstetrics & Gynaecology trainees from hospitals around Ireland, focused on career development and networking
+• Sponsoring company representatives are invited to join in this networking opportunity in form of a social educational 3-course dining event for Obstetrics & Gynaecology trainees from hospitals around Ireland, focused on career development and networking

 Travel Research Bursary*